Audit Laws

 Addressing Discrepancies

-NV Rev. Stat. §293.394 requires an audit protocol “designed to limit the risk of certifying an incorrect election outcome.”
-However, no specific guidance on implementation has been published to date.
+For the risk-limiting audit, Nev.
+Rev. Stat. § 293.394.3(b) requires an audit protocol “designed to limit the risk of certifying an incorrect election outcome.”
+However, the risk-limiting audit statute and regulations do not provide specific guidance on addressing discrepancies.

 For recount laws, see Citizens for Election Integrity Minnesota website.